pavloteyfel/trivia-api/README.md

 # Full Stack API Project

+When a user plays the game they play up to five questions of the chosen category.
+If there are fewer than five questions in a category, the game will end when there are no more questions in that category.

 1. Display questions - both all questions and by category.
 Questions should show the question, category and difficulty rating by default and can show/hide the answer.
 2. Delete questions.
 3. Add questions and require that they include question and answer text.